| Click pictures for a larger version.

 ejector rod cleared almost every case from the chambers on the

+first stroke.
 The Bearcat, and the Shopkeeper version in

 particular, is proportioned perfectly to the little 22 Long